 At-home STD testing kits should include instructions for collection and test registration, along with materials such as containers and swabs to collect and send your sample to the lab.
 Most at-home STD tests offer results in about five days through a secure online patient portal.

 Dallas County reported a massive increase in the number of chlamydia cases in 2017 when it hit a rate of 503.6 per 100,000 residents.
 While the numbers improved slightly in 2018, the rate still hovers around 500, which is a significant increase from the 439.3 rate reported in 2014, according to the CDC.
 The 2018 Texas STD Surveillance report includes a larger metro area for Dallas County and records even higher numbers with a current rate of 720.9.
-Nationwide, Dallas County ranks 8th for chlamydia, making it a problem of near epidemic proportions.
+Nationwide, Dallas County ranks 8th for chlamydia.

 The CDC reports steady increases in the number of gonorrhea cases reported in Dallas County.
 Over a 5-year period, the incidence rate went up from 132.2 to 179.0.
 The Texas Surveillance report shows a sharp drop between 2011 and 2012 when the rate went from 211.8 to 183.3.
 Since that improvement, numbers have trended steadily upward to 283.8 in 2018.
 Since the low in 2012, gonorrhea cases have increased by more than 66% in Dallas County, putting the region at number seven nationally.